Smart fulfillment in action

 Instructor of Library Services, Systems Librarian, and Resource Sharing Coordinator, Northeastern State University

 The interlibrary loan (ILL) department at California Lutheran University’s Pearson Library has one full-time librarian and two part-time student employees.
-As a participating OCLC Express member, this small team consistently has a turnaround time of under six hours for the 643 copy requests it fills on average each month.
+As a participant in the Express digital delivery program, this small team consistently has a turnaround time of under six hours for the 643 copy requests it fills on average each month.
 And as a result, the library has ranked in the top five Express libraries by volume since 2021.

 Leanna Pagano, Manager of Resource Sharing and Course Reserves, said what’s key is help from student employees and using WorldShare ILL and the WorldCat knowledge base.
 For each copy request, the student first reviews it to see if the requestor is an LVIS (Libraries Very Interested in Sharing) library or a reciprocal lender.
 Next, they check what the library can loan and how they can loan it for each database.
 “What makes that super easy is the WorldCat knowledge base link that's integrated with WorldShare ILL,” noted Leanna.
 “It's usually as simple as clicking that link, which takes them to the correct database and full-text article so they can simply download it and then upload it to Article Exchange.”